mphusut/BlackJack/README.md

 # BlackJack
-This a game of BlackJack I made in python as a way to show core understanding of the language
+This a game of BlackJack I made in python as a way to show my core understanding of the language